kevplusplus/datakind_financial_inclusion/README.md

 Don't forget to run `docker-compose down` to stop all running containers.

-If you want to remove the local postgres data you can delete `financial_inclusion_vietnam data` folder.
+If you want to remove local postgres data you can delete `financial_inclusion_vietnam data` folder.